 While corporate banking institutions may not offer the most desirable rates, there are benefits associated with borrowing from a large national or even international institution, including:

-· More branches/nationwide reach: One of the primary benefits associated with borrowing from a corporate bank is their nationwide reach.
+One of the primary benefits associated with borrowing from a corporate bank is it’s nationwide reach.
 You can visit a branch virtually anywhere in the country and discuss your mortgage.
 This is particularly helpful if you have investments in multiple cities or provinces, or if your primary investment is in a different city than the one you live in.

 Benefits of borrowing from a credit union